Linaro/vixl/doc/design/a32/literal-pool.md

  • Have a notion of shared literal so that the literal can be reused even when the literal has been emitted

-The current implementation for AArch64 is quite a spaghetti plate where the literal pool is associated to a macro-assembler, the literal may be associated to a literal pool, and the assembler places the literal.
+In the current implementation for AArch64 the literal pool is associated to a macro-assembler, the literal may be associated to a literal pool, and the assembler places the literal.
 If the literal is linked to literal pool, the assembler will have callbacks in the macro-assembler (as sub class of the assembler)...
 So, it’s pretty hard to manage all this.
 Here's a gdb trace:

     vixl::aarch64::MacroAssembler::Ldr (this, rt, imm=1311768467294899695)